acash11/OS-Project-2/README.md

 ### Input and Output

-Below is an example of the input and output of this program respectively.
+Below is an example of this program's input and output.

 ```
 A 010